Healthcare

 FAQs

-1) What is a healthcare 3d tech product for hospitals and surgeons?
+What healthcare 3D tech products are used by hospitals and surgeons?

-A healthcare 3d tech product combines scanning, medical image conversion, and bio-CAD tools that help hospitals plan complex surgeries and produce accurate anatomical references.
-Graft3D’s lineup includes scanners, D2P conversion, and modeling software.
+Healthcare 3D Tech products integrate scanning, medical image conversion, and bio-CAD tools that help hospitals plan complex surgeries and produce accurate anatomical references.
+Graft3D’s portfolio includes medical scanners, CT/MRI conversion solutions, and advanced modeling software that streamline digital workflows from imaging to clinical application.

 Common 3D printing materials for medical use include PEEK, PMMA, and PC filaments used for specialized healthcare workflows.
 Material choice depends on strength, sterilization needs, and intended use of training models, guides, or device components.

-In 3d printing healthcare, teams capture anatomy with a scanner, convert scan data into usable 3D files, then refine designs in bio-CAD before printing.
+In Healthcare 3D printing, teams capture anatomy with a Human Body 3D Scanner or CT/MRI Data, convert scan data into usable 3D files, then refine designs in bio-CAD before printing.
 Graft3D highlights D2P for conversion and Geomagic Freeform for modeling.

 A human body scanner captures the geometry of patient body parts quickly to create accurate digital references for orthotics, prosthetics, and surgical planning.
-Graft3D lists the EinScan HX as a healthcare 3D scanner option.
+Graft3D offers Einscan Medixa with a Footstation as a healthcare 3D scanner option.

 A 3d full body scanner and printer setup is used to digitize patient anatomy, build printable models or device designs, and support faster customization.
 Typical hospital uses include prosthetics/orthotics fitting, pre-op visualization, and education models.